Layered Chocolate Chip Cookies

 - Line two baking sheets with parchment paper and set aside.

 - In the bowl of a stand mixer fit with the paddle attachment, cream together butter and both sugars until light and fluffy, about 3 minutes.
 Add egg yolks and vanilla and mix to combine.

-- Divide dough into three equal portions.
+- Divide the dough into three equal portions.
 Wrap each portion in plastic wrap and flatten slightly.
 Chill for 30 minutes.

 - Preheat the oven to 375º.